-Nothing conveys status and wealth quite like a diamond.
+Nothing conveys status and wealth quite like a men’s diamond Rolex watch.
 Unless it’s a diamond-studded Rolex.

 They have been the best friend of the women’s range almost since the company was formed.
 The Art Deco period of the 20’s and 30’s saw Rolex produce a series of slim, elegant watches festooned with the stones, cementing their reputation as a luxuriously aspirational brand.